-The POES spacecraft constellation includes two primary, one secondary and two standby spacecraft.
+The POES spacecraft constellation includes two primary, one secondary, two standby and one post launch spacecraft.
 These spacecraft are in circular orbits inclined at approximately 98 degrees (retrograde).
-The primary operational spacecraft, NOAA-16 and NOAA-15, are in sun-synchronous afternoon and morning orbits, respectively.
+The primary operational spacecraft, NOAA-16 and NOAA-15, are in sunsynchronous afternoon and morning orbits, respectively.
 One secondary spacecraft, NOAA-14 provides additional payload operational data.
 NOAA-12 and NOAA-11 are standby spacecraft supporting additional user data requirements.
+NOAA-17 is currently completing post launch verification and is planned to be the primary morning operational spacecraft late September 2002.

-The next POES launch, NOAA-M is slated for launch in March 2001.
-This spacecraft, which will be renamed NOAA-17 once it achieves orbit, will replace NOAA-15 as the operational morning spacecraft.
+The next POES launch, NOAA-N is slated for launch in June 2004.
+This spacecraft, which will be renamed NOAA-18 once it achieves orbit.